hbk16/nuclei_detection/README.md

 Standard scientific Python stack: `NumPy, Pandas, SciPy, Matplotlib`

 ## How to run
-1. Download the dataset from  http://spiechallenges.cloudapp.net/competitions/14 and copy the images to the corresponding directories in `data/`.
+1. Download the dataset from  http://spiechallenges.cloudapp.net/competitions/14 and copy the images to the corresponding directories in `data/` as instructed by the `readme.md` files.
 Please note that the training images should be copied to `data/corr/` (for the purpose of linear correction).
 2. To segment the nuclei for all the images, run:
     ```